jonas-diete/CV/README.md

 ## Jonas Diete

 Software Developer with background in teaching.
 I love building software - it's truly "creative" and feels amazing to make something new that really works and that people can use.
-Previously I spent 8 Years of fostering an excitement for learning in children - the challenge of getting better at something is so beautiful.
+Previously I spent 8 Years of fostering an excitement for learning in children - getting better at something is simply beautiful.

 ## My Projects